bluek8s/kubedirector/CONTRIBUTING.md

 * go version 1.11 or 1.11.1
 * dep version 0.5.0

-Many of us have also set up travis-ci on our personal forks.
+Many people have also set up travis-ci on their personal forks.
 To set up travis-ci on your personal fork, follow these instructions:

 1. Log in to GitHub
 1. Sign up for Travis CI ([link](https://travis-ci.com/))